Skip to main content

 • Allied health, including midwifery, occupational therapy, nursing, audiology, health promotion, physiotherapy and pharmacy

-• Counselling and therapeutic studies including play therapy, rehabilitation, drug and alcohol work, counselling, art therapy, music therapy, and disability and inclusion
+• Counselling and therapeutic studies, including play therapy, rehabilitation, drug and alcohol work, counselling, art therapy, music therapy, disability and inclusion

 • Clinical areas such as child development, medicine, emergency services and working with older people